Kunstmaan/cupcake/docs/components/slider.md

 ### HTML structure

-Note: for semantic reasons it's advised to place the thumb navigation block ackording to which lay-out you're using i.e. if you're using the top or left lay-out, the navigation sits on top of slider-pp__flexslider, when you're using the right or bottom set-up the nav block has to go below the slider-pp__flexslider.
+Note: for semantic reasons it's advised to place the thumb navigation block according to which lay-out you're using i.e. if you're using the top or left lay-out, place the navigation above the slider-pp__flexslider, when you're using the right or bottom set-up the nav block has to go below the slider-pp__flexslider.

 ```html
 <!-- Slider -->